Counter-battery fire: Target acquisition

 Apart from balloons and officers' patrols, these sources continued to play their part in World War II, and their technology improved, although flash spotting became less useful as ranges increased and flashless (or low flash) propellants became widespread.
 A successor to officers' patrols had an isolated emergence in Italy when Canadian artillery observers were put ashore behind German lines and established themselves to observe gun positions.

 Sound ranging and flash spotting both required enemy guns to fire.
-Furthermore, others, such as radio direction finding and information from prisoners, are insufficiently precise to 'fix' a target for artillery attack.
+Furthermore, other methods such as radio direction finding and information from prisoners are insufficiently precise to "fix" a target for artillery attack.
 Information from others may not be received quickly and hence be out of date, the hostile battery having moved.

 These methods were joined by radar in World War II; while this could detect a shell in flight the gun that fired it could not usually be seen and the shell's elliptical trajectory made it impossible to extrapolate backwards with the technology of that time.
-However, mortar bombs have a parabolic trajectory (as do guns firing in 'high angle') defined by a simple mathematical equation with two points on the parabolic curve.
+However, mortar bombs have a parabolic trajectory (as do guns firing at high angles) defined by a simple mathematical equation with two points on the parabolic curve.
 It was therefore possible to deduce a mortar's position by tracking its bomb and recording two points on its trajectory.
 Another method that emerged was crater examination, this could reveal the azimuth back to the hostile gun or mortar and study of fragments could reveal its type.
 However, while it was a useful source of information it was not sufficiently accurate to give a location for the firer.

 Most armies abandoned flash spotting in the 1950s.
 However, several new target acquisition technologies emerged.
 These included: